hallowslab/pymap/README.md

 * Add failsafe to pass --gmail or --office when it detects one of their hosts and the parameter missing
 * If running the CLI remove the pipe to /dev/null
 * Configure logging for both Django and Celery (WIP)
+* Add failsafes to check if the database is locked while saving tasks in another thread and using sqlite

 ### Bugs/Issues